How Often Should I Shave My Head?

 Step 2: Get a Clipper.
 A hair clipper with multiple-level combs will get your hair as short as possible.

-It may take several passes, and you may need to adjust the settings a few times, but clippers are pretty much the only way for you to get all that hair off your head.
+It may take several passes, and you may need to adjust the settings a few times, but clippers are pretty much the only way for you to get all that hair off your head (and you can read our reviews of the best balding clippers and dedicated head shavers here, if it helps).

 Getting the back of your head can be a little tricky, but you can use your fingers to feel your way around, and make sure you’ve removed everything.
 If you’re having a hard time, it can be helpful to use a mirror that extends from your cabinet or wall to see what’s going on back there.